Newby Bridge

 The bridge at Newby Bridge.

-Newby Bridge, once a part of Lancashire, is a small village adjoining the River Leven at the southern end of Lake Windermere.
-It got its name from the five-arched stone bridge built across the river in 1651.
-It caters mainly for the passing tourist trade, and has a railway station on the preserved Lakeside & Haverthwaite Railway.
-Newby Bridge is a convenient base to explore the Furness peninsula and southern Lakeland areas.
+Catering mainly for the passing tourist trade, Newby Bridge has a railway station on the preserved Lakeside & Haverthwaite Railway.
+The village is a convenient base to explore the Furness peninsula and southern Lakeland areas.

 Lakeside Pier from Gummers How.

-Lakeside Pier is at the southern end of Englands largest lake, Windermere, where you can arrive by boat from Waterhead or Bowness.
+Lakeside Pier is at the southern end of England’s largest lake, Windermere.
+You can arrivecat Newby Bridge by boat from Waterhead or Bowness.
 There is also a ferry across the short distance to the National Trust’s garden at Fell Foot.

 The tank engine ‘Cumbria’ pulls out of Newby Bridge Halt.